 You’ve made your decision now, and you’ve decided to hold your wedding at a restaurant!
 Now it’s time to make reservations.
 Depending on the restaurant’s popularity, they may make reservations months in advance!
 Therefore, make sure you check early to see what their availability looks like.
 Also, remember to keep your headcount in mind.
 Will your guests fit in the space?
 Should you book off the entire restaurant or just a portion?

 Thus, each of these factors will affect the availability as some restaurants may not be inclined to offer up their whole restaurant for an entire evening.
 If they are typically known for bringing in significant revenue during your booking time, therefore they will likely charge you the amount they would naturally bring in for the night.

 As mentioned above, there are many elements to consider when restaurants are laying out their pricing strategy.
 For instance:

-- Is your wedding on a busy day of the week?
+- First of all, is your wedding on a busy day of the week or day?